piglatiao/Jailbreaks/Deepseek/README.md

-This should be used in OpenRouter, not the Deepseek website.
-Web has external censorship issues.
+Deepseek should be used in OpenRouter, not the Deepseek website.
+OpenRouter has a generous free allowance while official web has external censorship issues.

 Pretty much the same as my Gemini break lol, not very specialized, just wanted to toss some content on here